Go "Green" and Refill Your Water Bottles

 Like the existing water fountains and sinks in buildings and facilities throughout the park, the new filling stations provide free, Grand Canyon spring water from the park's approved water supply, located at Roaring Springs.

-The new South Rim filling stations are equipped to provide year-round access to water and are located at:
+The South Rim filling stations are equipped to provide year-round access to water and are located at:

 Two filling stations provide only seasonal access to water: